4-Week TEFL Course in Florence, Italy

 The school year runs from September to June and is split into two semesters, starting in September and February.
 These are the peak hiring periods for jobs in Italy.

-Most teaching jobs are in language schools in the bigger cities such as Rome, Naples, Florence, Venice, Milan, Bolgna and Bari, but there are opportunities in smaller towns across the country as well, as well as in Sardinia.
+Most teaching jobs are in language schools in the bigger cities such as Rome, Naples, Florence, Venice, Milan, Bologna and Bari, but there are opportunities in smaller towns across the country as well, as well as in Sardinia.

 The most common type of teaching job is with private language schools.
 Many language prefer teachers to have a little experience, but there are jobs available if you are newly qualified too, and the more flexible you are with where you choose to live, the greater your chances of finding employment.